-The Summer Leadership Institute (SLI) is a two-month program that typically runs during the months of July and August.
-SLI consists of a series of weekly workshops tailored to New York City youth to discuss certain issues centered around Asian-American history as well as contemporary Asian-American issues and concerns.
-Past workshop topics have included: history of Asians in America, history of Chinatown, discussion on privilege, and discussions on gender and sexuality.
-The goal of SLI is to create a safe space for discussion about unconventional topics not typically explored in high school curricula and to build a welcoming community for youths with similar interests and curiosities.
+Summer Leadership Institute (SLI) is a summer program tailored to Asian and Pacific Islander American (APIA) New York City youth to engage in conversations centered around social identities, privilege and power.
+Through weekly workshops taking place during July and August, SLI aims to create a safe space for discussion about topics not typically explored in high school curricula and to build a welcoming community for youth with similar curiosities and passions.

 The program is facilitated by college students in a by-youth, for-youth format that is at the core of CYI’s mission, culminating in a tight-knit youth led group inspired to take action.

 SUMMER LEADERSHIP INSTITUTE IS THE LONGEST STANDING PROGRAM OF CYI.